mberrett/R-how-to-s-/README.md

-# R-how-to-s-
+# R-kinks
-How to do what I want to do in R
+How to do
+what I want to do
+in R